 Status: Open

-Comparison of WiFi FTM, GNSS, and Lighthouse for relative UAV 3D positioning
+Comparison of WiFi FTM, GNSS, and optical tracking for relative UAV 3D positioning

 BA: Bachelor Thesis (or Studienarbeit / Großer Beleg) or